aaldulimi/Tarkibi/README.md

   | - 00003.wav
   ...
 ```
-While transcription content is in
+While the transcription content is in
 ```
 metadata.txt